zhiyingfang2022/llm-d/README.md

 `llm-d` is a Kubernetes-native distributed inference serving stack - a well-lit path for anyone to serve at scale, with the fastest time-to-value and competitive performance per dollar for most models across most hardware accelerators.

-With `llm-d` users can operationalize GenAI deployments with a modular, high-performance, end-to-end solution that leverages the latest distributed inference optimizations like KV-cache aware routing and disaggregated serving, co-designed and integrated with the Kubernetes operational tooling in [Inference Gateway (IGW)](https://github.com/kubernetes-sigs/gateway-api-inference-extension).
+With `llm-d`, users can operationalize GenAI deployments with a modular, high-performance, end-to-end solution that leverages the latest distributed inference optimizations like KV-cache aware routing and disaggregated serving, co-designed and integrated with the Kubernetes operational tooling in [Inference Gateway (IGW)](https://github.com/kubernetes-sigs/gateway-api-inference-extension).

-Developed by leaders in the Hardware Accelerator, Kubernetes, and vLLM ecosystems, `llm-d` is a community-driven, Apache-2 licensed project with an open development model.
+Built by leaders in the Kubernetes and vLLM projects, `llm-d` is a community-driven, Apache-2 licensed project with an open development model.

 ## 🧱 Architecture